SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt.md

 The critical alarm should be cleared afterwards.

-Note that you did not have to handle any alarm IDs with the MQTT implementation.
-Cumulocity IoT will take over this part so that the device communication can be as easy as possible.
+Note that you did not have to handle any alarm IDs with the MQTT implementation. {{< product-name-1 >}} will take over this part so that the device communication can be as easy as possible.

 ##### Creating events